-Yet, despite the obvious advantages, the demands of velocity – the demands of generating higher productivity – are so tough, require so much rigor, so much discipline, so much resolve, that most builders won’t attempt it.
+Yet, despite the obvious advantages, the demands of velocity – the demands of generating higher productivity – are so hard, require so much rigor, so much discipline, so much resolve, that most builders won’t make the effort.

 And, therein lies competitive separation.